tilde-nlp/llm-gpt-neox/README.md

 # TILDE

-This TILDE operated and mainted branch for training 30B Language Model on LUMI HPC
+This TILDE operated and maintained branch for training 30B Language Model on LUMI HPC

 # GPT-NeoX